Mohamed-code271/alu-higher_level_programming/README.md

-Higher Level Programming - Python
+# alu-higher_level_programming

-This project covers Python basics: variables, strings, print formatting, and shell scripting fundamentals.
+This repository contains exercises and projects for the Higher Level Programming curriculum at ALU, covering Python fundamentals, data structures, and more.